 Fisheries Improvement Programme

-Thank you to all the clubs and fisheries who have already submitted proposals.
-We received over 65 project ideas (totalling nearly £500k) that have been forwarded to the Environment Agency.
-They are currently reviewing and prioritising all these projects and may well get directly in touch with applicants to discuss how best to proceed with your idea.
+Thank you to all the clubs and fisheries who have submitted proposals.
+We received over 100 projects in the 12 months up until the end of March 2021 (totalling over £750k), they have all been forwarded to the Environment Agency.
+To date 36 of these ideas have been supported, they are working through the remainder and may well get directly in touch with applicants to discuss how best to proceed.

 Floating island on a Thames stillwater

 The programme was established in 2015 and since then the Agency has reinvested over £5million from anglers in projects that will directly benefit fish and fisheries.
 Last year, 162 projects were completed working with 374 partners, resulting in improvements to 127km of river and 23 barriers to fish passage being removed.